Relative Pronouns

 Non-restrictive clauses are not essential to the sentence, and are mostly separated from the main clause using commas.
 Generally, “which” is the preferred relative pronoun for non-restrictive clauses over “that”,

-- Which: Which is typically used in non-restrictive relative clauses that provided non-essential information about the antecedent.
+- Which: “Which” is typically used in non-restrictive relative clauses that provide non-essential information about the antecedent.
 (E.g. The building, which was built last year, is abandoned.)

 Relative Pronouns Worksheet #1